twr/msie2vbox/README.markdown

 * Disable 'battery' devices

 ## To Do
-* Remove any existing VM with the same name; failure to do so may result in unexpected behaviour
-  * Detach storage devices
-  * Unregister the VM
-  * Remove storage devices
 * Investigate use of registry files or other some alternative method to automate driver installation
 * Automated installation of Vbox Guest Additions